TRAFFIC ALERT: Portions of Interstate 10 will be closed at Loop 1604 this weekend

 SAN ANTONIO – Drivers will have to navigate another round of major construction closures on the far Northwest Side this weekend.

-As part of the Loop 1604 North Expansion Project, TxDOT will have several closures starting at 9 p.m.
-Friday, July 12, through 5 a.m.
-Monday, July 15, weather permitting.
+As part of the Loop 1604 North Expansion Project, TxDOT will close several roads from 9 p.m.
+Friday, July 19, to 5 a.m.
+Monday, July 22, weather permitting.

 Recommended Videos